Cooking Wild Gameby Jim Casada

 Combine egg with ranch dressing.
 Mix bread crumbs and Parmesan cheese.
 Dip turkey strips in dressing/egg mixture.
 Then dredge in bread crumb mixture.
-Heat olive oil in non-stick fry pan.
+Heat olive oil in a non-stick fry pan.
 Be sure olive oil is hot before adding strips.
 Brown turkey on both sides and cook until turkey runs clear.
-If turkey is not tender, cover pan and simmer a few minutes.
+If the turkey is not tender, cover the pan and simmer a few minutes.
 Tip: Beat turkey strips, which should be cut across the grain, with a meat hammer before dredging.

 - 1 cup ketchup

 - ½ teaspoon paprika

 - 2 wild ducks, halved

 Mix sauce ingredients in a saucepan.
 Heat to a low boil and simmer for about 5 minutes.
 Place duck halves on a rack in roasting pan.
 Spread with barbecue sauce and cover with foil.
 Bake covered at 325 degrees for 1 ½ hour.
 Remove foil and spoon on the remaining sauce.
 Bake uncovered for 20 more minutes at 375 degrees.

 - 1 ½ pounds ground venison